This post was last updated on December 28th, 2022

 Easy to organize, they can be done anywhere indoors – you just need to be a bit imaginative!

-For those who prefer fresh air, think about switching this for an outdoor scavenger hunt, great for holiday parties before or after summer break!
+For those who prefer fresh air, think about switching this for an outdoor scavenger hunt, great for holiday parties, or before or after the summer break!

-We hope this article has given you an idea on how to spice up your next indoor event, how to organize scavenger hunts and how to build your clues.
+We hope this article has given you an idea of how to spice up your next indoor event, how to organize scavenger hunts, and how to build your clues.